shapelets/khiva-python/docs/source/text/how_to_contribute.rst

 How to contribute
 =================

 We have just started!
-Our aim is to make the TSA library the reference library for time series analysis in the fastest fashion.
+Our aim is to make the KHIVA library the reference library for time series analysis in the fastest fashion.
 To achieve this target we need your help!

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
 If you